 Typical Health Problems in Small Breed Dogs

 Congratulations!
 You and your family are about to adopt a small dog.
-You've researched everything, from the best toys for small pups to how to take your pooch on holiday.
-You should also be aware of some of the most common small dog health problems.
-As a caring pet parent, you want to be prepared for all the happy, playful times, while also knowing what to expect if anything were to go wrong.
+You've researched everything, from the best toys for small pups to how to take your dog on holiday, but you should also be aware of some of the most common small dog health problems.

 Of course, just because some health problems are common for small dogs, it doesn't mean your new family member will experience them.
-Read on to learn about five common health problems that small dogs may face.
+But as a caring pet parent, you want to be prepared for all the happy, playful times, while also knowing what to expect if anything were to go wrong.
+Read on to learn more about the five common health problems that small dogs may face.

 1. Tracheal Collapse

-2. Patellar Luxation
+2. Patella Luxation